yairgd/yairgd.github.io/content/post/eclipse_for_embedded.md

 For convenience, it is better to install the software above in the global [path](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) variable.

 ## CMake project
 The CMake tools is a generator of build systems.
 It can create projects to different kinds of IDEs like eclipse and visual studio, and depend on a selected IDE; it makes appropriate project files.
-CMake project s a sort of scripting language that defines the project files, compiler, flag, etc.'  For embedded projects, I usually maintain two projects:
+CMake project s a sort of scripting language that defines the project files, compiler, flag, etc.'  For embedded projects, I usually maintain two sub projects:
 * embedded project
 * PC project - includes unit tests, a library of communication, etc.'